-Reiki, meaning ‘universal life energy’, was founded in Japan by Dr Mikao Usui in the late 19th century.
+Reiki, meaning ‘universal life energy’, was founded in Japan by Dr Mikao Usui in the late 20th century.
 It works on the principle that energy, also known as ‘ki’ or ‘chi’, flows through the body via energy centres called ‘chakras’.
-A balanced flow of energy is said to provide a sense of well-being and spiritual renewal.
+A balanced flow of energy is said to provide a sense of wellbeing and spiritual renewal.

-Those who practise reiki are said to draw upon universal healing energy, which is then transferred to the client through visualisation and by gently placing their hands on our just above the body.
+Those who practise reiki are said to draw upon universal healing energy, which is then transferred to the client through visualisation and by gently placing their hands on or just above the body.

 Reiki is taught by reiki masters/teachers, who have trained in the tradition and passed it on, in person, from master to student.
 Students go through a process of initiation or ‘attunement’ to the reiki energy.
 They are then able to treat themselves and others, not only from a personal and emotional perspective, but also as an aid to individual development and spiritual growth.